-International experts in dementia care gathered on 5 February for the second workshop in the dementia landscape project series.
+International experts in dementia care gathered on 5 February for a global dialogue as part of the dementia landscape project series.
 Chaired by Professor Brian Lawlor and Paul Hogan, the discussion included over 40 prominent figures from industry, academia and governments to reflect on the progress made in the area in recent years.
 The workshop also addressed the challenges ahead for the global community to accelerate progress in care for people living with dementia and their caregivers.

 Professor Louise Robinson presented current thinking on models of care, with Professor Mary Sano offering insights into how new technologies are changing and advancing the delivery of care.
 This was followed by Dr Samir Sinha who shared examples of addressing caregiver burden in healthcare settings in Canada, as well as participants hearing from Professor Felicity Baker about music therapy as care.

 Upcoming events will examine other key topics.
-A workshop on prevention will be led by Professor Kaarin Anstey and Professor Philippe Amouyel on 9 February.
+A dialogue on prevention will be led by Professor Kaarin Anstey and Professor Philippe Amouyel on 9 February.